jooeetaan/halite/README.md

 `git checkout master`

-`git pull` -> optional.
+`git pull` -> probably don't do.
 It will probably overwrite your changes to dev if someone else did so you probably shouldn't

 Now merge and handle any merge conflicts

 `git merge dev`

+`git push`